IMF official in Egypt as currency crisis bites

 Finance Minister AL-Mursi Al-Sayed Hegazy, who was sworn in on Sunday as part of a cabinet reshuffle, said he was ready to complete discussions on the IMF loan.

-“We think there is enough IMF shareholder support and interest in the near-term stability of Egypt that negotiations will likely reach a timely agreement shortly,” Bank of America Merrill Lynch (BAML) said in a note released on Monday.

-“Should Egypt fail to seal a deal shortly or delay it for too long, a hard landing would ensue, along with a large (Egyptian pound) devaluation.”

-Having spent more than $20 billion defending the pound since Mubarak’s fall, the central bank introduced the new system for auctioning foreign currency to preserve what it described as critically low foreign currency reserves.
+Having spent some $20 billion defending the pound since Mubarak’s fall, the central bank introduced the new system for auctioning foreign currency to preserve what it described as critically low foreign currency reserves.

 The central bank said on Sunday its foreign reserves had inched down $21 million in December to $15.015 billion.
 Economists had expected a steeper fall.